hootcode99/hootcode99/README.md

 # Michael Williams

-**`Solving Problems with Data`**
+**`Passionate about solving problems with data`**

-I'm a recent Master's graduate from the Georgia Institute of Technology.
+I'm a Master's graduate from the Georgia Institute of Technology.
 I spent my time as a Ramblin' Wreck developing skills in AI/ML.

 ---
 ## Tools I'm Familiar With